TOO PUNK TO FUNK

 Not since Half Man Half Biscuit's '24 Hour Garage People' has there been a more succinct distillation of lachrymose provincial despair and forceful urban belonging.
 I cannot commend this album highly enough.

 ABOUT THE REVIEWER

-Andrew Stevens is a Chief Editor of 3:AM and lives in London now, thankfully.
+Andrew Stevens is Co-Editor of 3AM and lives in London, England.